rgl/tinkerbell-vagrant/README.md

 wireshark -k -i <(ssh -F tmp/provisioner-ssh-config.conf provisioner 'sudo tcpdump -s 0 -U -n -i eth1 -w - not tcp port 22')
 ```

-You can also do it from the host by capturing traffic from the `br-rpi` or `vlan2` interface.
+You can also do it from the host by capturing traffic from the `br-rpi` or `vlan.rpi` interface.

 ## Database